bennekrouf/mayorana/README.md

 - Light and dark mode support
 - Configurable via YAML files
 - Pages for Services, About, and Contact
-- Blog with category filtering and markdown support
 - api0.ai solution showcase

 ## Tech Stack